tweag/pirouette/DESIGN.md

    symbolic evaluation state and decides whether the symbolic evaluation should stop.
 This is a generalisation of the usual notion of “fuel”.
-Two trivial instances would be `\_ -> false` that never stops and `\stat -> sestConstructors stat > 50` that stops after 50 constructors unfoldings.
+Two trivial instances would be `\_ -> false` that never stops and `\stat -> sestConstructors stat > 50` that stops after 50 constructor unfoldings.

 Those field names are prefixed by `see` in the code.